 Health and Physical Education

 Graduate level licensure programs are comprised of instructional, administrative, and school services programs.
-All applicants to graduate level licensure programs are required to request the completion of a transcript evaluation prior to admission.
-The Transcript Evaluation Request Form link is located on the right side of this page.
+All applicants to graduate level licensure programs are required to request the completion of a transcript evaluation and credential review prior to admission.
+The request form link is located on the right side of this page.
 Only individuals completing instructional programs as “post-baccalaureate teacher for licensing only” candidates are required to obtain admission to the Teacher Education Program (TEP) — a distinct and unique admission process, separate from graduate admission to Purdue University.
 For more information about the TEP admission and retention process, please contact the academic/faculty advisor for the specific teacher education program.
 All licensure programs are listed below.

 Exceptional Needs (Special Education)